sajidhamdard/learnjavascript/Exercises-And-Solutions/solutions/03-basic-knowledge-solution.md

 }
 ```

 ### Question 10.
-Take your age and check if your age is greater than 21 then print Adult else print Minor
+Take your age and check if your age is greater than 21 or not.
+If yes then print Adult else print Minor.

 ```
 let year = 2000;